TheOneHyer/aspgen/README.md

 ## Usage

-aspgen aims to be intuitive and simple such that you hopefully won't even need to read this README (though you still should).
+aspgen aims to be intuitive and simple enough that you hopefully won't even need to read this README (though you still should).
 In general, aspgen consists of a series of tools following the `aspgen` command as
 follows: